SpiNNakerManchester/SpiNNakerManchester.github.io/2016.001.AnotherFineProductFromTheNonsenseFactory/spynnaker_pages/PyNNOnSpinnakerDeveloperInstall.md

 # <a name="userGit"></a> User-Only gitclone

-1. You now need to clone the github resposorities for all the software stack.
+1. You now need to clone the github repositories for all the software stack.
 This requires you to run the following commands in a terminal, in the folder of your choice where the software will be installed.
     1. git clone https://github.com/SpiNNakerManchester/sPyNNaker.git
     1. cd sPyNNaker
     1. python setup.py develop --no-deps --user